This post may contain eBay affiliate links. Please read our disclosure policy.

 After a couple of years with the Los Angeles Express and the Tampa Bay Buccaneers in the defunct United States Football League, he joined the San Francisco 49ers in 1987.
 The rest is history.

-He’s a three-time Super Bowl champion, with seven Pro Bowl appearances to his name.
-Here’s everything you need to know about Young’s very best rookie cards, including a checklist and investment advice for the future.
+He’s a three-time Super Bowl champion with seven Pro Bowl appearances.
+Here’s everything you need to know about Young’s best rookie cards, including a checklist and investment advice for the future.

-We’ve put together a trio of the most popular Steve Young rookie cards based on recent auction data.
+Based on recent auction data, we’ve put together a trio of the most famous Steve Young rookie cards.

 From his time in the ill-fated USFL, the 1984 Topps is still worth a decent chunk of change.
 A PSA 10 grade recently sold for $5,200, attracting 66 bids at auction.
 It’s the most expensive sale in recent months, while a PSA 8 still went for $274.
 It features a profile image of Young, staring at the camera with his arms crossed.
 The reverse notes;